 To sum it all up, selling or renting out your home is a personal decision that depends on your circumstances.
 Whatever you decide, evaluating your options will help you make the best choice for your future.

-Make sure to weigh the pros and cons carefully and consult with professionals to feel supported and informed as you decide.
+Be sure to weigh the pros and cons carefully and consult with professionals to feel supported and informed as you make your decision.
 That’s what we’re here for.
+If you’re deciding whether to sell or rent your home in Chicago, consult with local real estate professionals for personalized advice and support.